exercism/cpp/concepts/switch/about.md

 ## Fall-through

-One important thing about the switch construct is that the code will continue to be executed until it stops at a `break` statement.
+One important thing about the switch construct is that the code will continue to execute until it is stopped by a `break` statement.
 This can lead to unexpected behavior.

 ```cpp